You must try these kitchen sponge alternatives. Why? Because kitchen sponges are absolutely disgusting!

 Try these silicone dish washing gloves.
 They will protect your sensitive hands from dish soap while you clean your wares.

-Hubby absolutely adores this silicone bottle brush.
-He uses it to wash glasses, bottles, and cups that he can’t get his hands into… and also all his insulated flasks (he’s got a lot of them!).
+Hubby absolutely adores these silicone bottle brushes.
+He uses them to wash glasses, bottles, and cups that he can’t get his hands into… and also all his insulated flasks (he’s got a lot of them!).

 4. Loofah scrubbers